xogoodnow/beyla/docs/sources/setup/kubernetes.md

         - /factorial/{num}
 ```

-Example of Beyla DaemonSet configuration, mounting and accessing to the
+Example of Beyla DaemonSet configuration, mounting, and accessing to the
 previous ConfigMap:

 ```yaml